AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

 In this tutorial we will create a complete machine learning pipeline using [Kedro](https://github.com/quantumblacklabs/kedro).
 We will create a pipline for the video classification problem.

+## Advangages of Kedro

+The main advantage of Kedro compared to competitors like Azure and AWS is that it is easy and fast to go from an experimentation stage to production.

+* It uses Python functions for defining the logic and steps in the pipeline.

+* It does not need a scheduler or database to set up a pipeline.

+* It starts with a project template, making it easy to set up and collaborate on a data science project.

 ## Creating the tutorial project

 Run ```kedro new``` to create a new empty template project.
-Call the project ml-pipeline.
-Choose ```n``` to create a project template without a dummy dataset example.
-Within your project's root directory, install project dependencies by running ```kedro install```.
+Call the project ```ml-pipeline```.
+Choose ```n``` to create a project template without a dummy dataset example. ```cd``` into the ```ml-pipeline```  directory.
+Within this directory, install project dependencies by running ```kedro install```.

 ## Add datasets